maxbundscherer/prototype-scala-raft/README.md

 #### Configuration

-- There are two configuration:
+There are two configurations:

 - ``./src/main/resources/application.conf`` used for normal run
 - ``./src/main/resources/application.conf`` used for test run

 ```
 akka {